Microsoft Outlook: Encrypt Emails Sent Through Outlook

 • Access for external recipients through Microsoft's portal; no download or app is required.

-One of the drawbacks of Microsoft's new encryption platform is that this functionality will not work for UT faculty, staff, and students who use UT's Gmail as their preferred mailbox.
+One drawback of Microsoft's new encryption platform is that this functionality will not work for UT faculty, staff, and students who use UT's Gmail as their preferred mailbox.
 We recommend using Vault when sending secure messages to those users.